 So you want to visit Madrid and Barcelona?
 These are Spain's premier cities, and you could easily spend a couple of weeks in each, especially if you were to add in day trips.

 But few people have so long for their vacation, so you'll have to plan well to get the most into your limited time.

-If you want to do your entire itinerary by train, take a look at this Interactive Rail Map of Spain that will give you prices and travel times for your whole trip.
+If you want to do your entire itinerary by train, take a look at this Rail Map of Spain that will give you prices and travel times for your trip.

 Where Should You Start Your Trip?

-Obviously, which city you can get a cheap flight to will probably dictate where you start, but if you have a choice, I'd go for Madrid.
-The capital takes a little longer to appreciate, so I'd base myself there and give it a bit more of my time.
+Obviously, which city you can get a cheap flight to will probably dictate where you start, but, if you have a choice, go for Madrid.
+The capital takes a little longer to appreciate, so base yourself there and give it a bit more time.